A1RM4X/HowTo-Palworld/README-no.steam.md

 # Tutorial for Debian without .steam folder in /home/steam
 ---

-Use this part of the tutorial because your folders structure is not the same.
+Follow this part of the tutorial after starting on the main one because your folders structure is not the same.
 Make sure you have a fresh Debian 12 server up and running with a SSH access.

 Log in as steam: